Text classification is a machine learning technique that assigns predefined categories to free-form text.

 $$ precision = frac{# true positives}{# true positives + # false positives}$$

-The proportion of correctly classified documents among all documents in training set with class c.
+• Recall: The proportion of correctly classified documents among all documents in the training set with class c.

 $$ recall = frac{# true positives}{# true positives + # false negatives}$$

-Generally, a good classifier should balance accuracy and recall.
+• F1-Score: Generally, a good classifier should balance accuracy and recall.
 For this purpose, we use the F1-score metric, which considers both parameters.
-This score penalizes the total value if either is too low.
+This score will penalize the total value if either of the two values is too low.

 $$ F1 = frac{2·precision·recall}{precision + recal}$$

-In addition, we must move between the line of overfitting and underfitting to arrive at a quality classifier.
+Additionally, we must strike a balance between overfitting and underfitting to achieve a high-quality classifier.

 Conclusions

-This article has seen the different stages of text classification problems: data processing and transformation, model training, and testing analysis.
-Following these steps, we can build the best text classification models.
+This article reviews the key stages of a text classification project, including data processing and transformation, model training, and testing analysis.